jude189/Graduation_Project/README.md

 ---

-## 🤔 So...
+## 🤔 So..
 What Does This Thing Actually Do?

 Imagine you're a doctor looking at a suspicious mole.
 You take a close-up dermoscopic photo.
 Now what?
 Our pipeline takes that image and runs it through 4 smart stages to give you a diagnosis: